 A major fallacy of the preterist mentality is a failure to recognize the elasticity of chronological jargon within the context of biblical prophecy.
 It is a rather common trait in prophetic language that an event, while literally in the remote future, may be described as near.
 The purpose in this sort of language is to emphasize the certainty of the prophecy’s fulfillment.

 Obadiah, for instance, foretold the final day of earth’s history.
-Concerning that event, he said: “For the day of Jehovah is near upon all the nations” (v.
+Concerning that event, he said: “For the day of Jehovah is near upon all the nations” (Obad.
 15).
-This cannot refer to some local judgment, for “all nations” are to be involved.
-And yet, the event is depicted as “near.”
+This cannot refer to some local judgment, because “all nations” are to be involved.
+And yet, the event is depicted as near.

 The Components Explained and Briefly Refuted

-It is a mistake of horrible proportions to confuse the symbolic “comings” of Christ with the “second” (cf. Hebrews 9:28) coming.
+It is a mistake of horrible proportions to confuse the symbolic comings of Christ with the second coming (cf. Heb.
+9:28).
 And this is what the preterists do.

 Secondly, it is utterly incredible that the preterists should deny the eventual resurrection of the human body—just as the Sadducees did twenty centuries ago (Acts 23:8).
 The entire fifteenth chapter of 1 Corinthians was written to counter this error: “How say some among you that there is no resurrection of the dead [ones – plural]?”
-(15:12).
+(1 Cor.
+15:12).

 The theory is flawed in several particulars, but consider these two points:

-- The Scriptures speak of the “resurrection” as involving both the good and the evil, the just and the unjust (Daniel 12:2; John 5:28-29; Acts 24:15).
+First, the Scriptures speak of the resurrection as involving both the good and the evil, the just and the unjust (Dan.
+12:2; Jn.
+5:28-29; Acts 24:15).
 Where, in the preterist scheme of things, is the resurrection of the “evil”?
 Was the “cause” of evil to emerge at the same time as the “cause” of truth?

-Fourth, according to the preterists, the “end of the world,” as this expression is employed in Bible prophecy, does not allude to the destruction of this planet.
+According to the preterists, the “end of the world,” as this expression is employed in Bible prophecy, does not allude to the destruction of this planet.
 Rather, “world” has reference to the Jewish world, thus, the end of the Jewish age.
-This, they allege, occurred in
+This, they allege, occurred in A.D.
+70.

 But this view simply is not viable.
 Consider these two brief but potent points.